 There’s nothing particularly fancy or unique about straight staircases but, let’s be honest, that’s often part of their appeal.

-A single flight of stairs installed in one straight, uninterrupted line, these are the easiest staircases to build and can be decorated with carpet, paint, or wood varnish without too much trouble.
+A single flight of stairs and stair railing installed in one straight, uninterrupted line, these are the easiest staircases to build and can be decorated with carpet, paint, or wood varnish without too much trouble.

 This, along with the fact that you can buy prefabricated staircases that are already designed to meet American building codes, makes them the cheapest option available.

 Most contemporary homes built within the last twenty years tend to not include straight staircases for safety reasons; take a tumble from the top of the stairs and you’re going to fall all the way to the bottom.

 Looks-wise, they’re also pretty uninteresting, though again that might not be such a big deal if you’re more interested in the practical side of things.